kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 // driver chooses to report it.
 This may include driver-specific information. type AllocatedDeviceStatus struct {
     ...
-    // BindingConditions defines the conditions for binding.
+    // BindingConditions defines the conditions for proceeding with binding.
+All listed conditions must be True to proceed with binding.
     //
     // +optional
     BindingConditions []string

     // BindingFailureConditions defines the conditions for binding failure.
-    // If true, a binding failure occurred.
+    // If any is True, a binding failure occurred.
     //
     // +optional
-    BindingFailureConditions []stirng
+    BindingFailureConditions []string

     // UsageRestrictedToNode indicates if the usage of an allocation involving this device
     // has to be limited to exactly the node that was chosen when allocating the claim.